diegoricardocf/Hero-App/README.md

 Discover a new hero by tapping the shuffle button.
 Save your last searched heroes locally in a NoSql database.

+Some unit tests have been added.
+An APK was generated in apks/app-release.apk

 The app was developed in Flutter using these technologies.
 - http for Rest service integrations.
 - Hive NoSql database.
 - MobX for state management.
 - cached_network_image: for caching images.
 - lottie: for animations.
-- some unit tests have been added.
-An APK was generated in apks/app-release.apk